 We are moving up the body and getting the torso and shoulders involved.
 Do each exercise in reverse after going forward is mastered.
 I’ve seen so many quality athletes struggle with the bear crawl that the spider crawl isn’t possible.
 These kids generally have weaker cores and higher rates of injury in my experience.

 Light jumping can find its way into dynamic warm-ups to prepare an athlete for more explosive and higher impact plyometric drills.
-Simple hops, skips, and bounds can all happen in the dynamic warm-up phase of the training session.
+Simple knees to chest, hops, skips, and bounds can all happen in the dynamic warm-up phase of the training session.